 4. 6 degrees of separation...

 Mutual contacts, especially on LinkedIn, look great, and the best way to build up these links are through connections.
-Strangely, it's a bit of a turn off when you go onto a profile and see that a candidate only has 40/50 connections.
+If you don't have a LinkedIn profile, you need one with connections.
+Strangely, when you are applying for a job , it's a bit of a turn off when you go onto a profile and see that a candidate only has 40 - 50 connections.
 It might not be 100% logical, but it gives off the impression that the candidate isn't engaging with the people around them, or that they're not meeting new people, and that isn't really motivating.
-So if you can get out and meet people, connect with them, and people a solid network, you will find that recruiters will be more attracted to your LinkedIn profile, and inadvertently they'll be more interested in you.
+So it is worth spending time, if you can get out and meet people and connecting with them, to build a solid network.
+More recruiters will be more attracted to your LinkedIn profile, and inadvertently be more interested in you.

 5. Unlock a job with key... words.

-Standing out is always difficult in a competitive job market, but it is possible.
+Standing out is always difficult in a competitive job market when you are actively looking for a new opportunity, but it is possible.
 You just have to present yourself the best way possible and, strangely, make the lives of both recruiters and hiring managers as easy as possible.
 You'll be amazed how much smoother the recruitment process is if you do!